War of the Maidens: Castillonnais and the Massat valley (1829–1830)

-Between spring 1829 and spring 1830, the revolts were very numerous (between 300–400 individuals, according to the procès-verbal) and the Maidens came out very frequently.
+Between spring 1829 and spring 1830, the revolts were very numerous (between 300 and 400 individuals, according to the procès-verbal) and the Maidens came out very frequently.
 The troubles were concentrated in 2 regions: first the Castillonnais to the south-west of Saint-Girons, until December 1829; and afterwards the valley of Massat, in January 1830.
 From spring 1830, the revolt extended to the entirety of the department.
 During this period, the Maidens did not make any claims of a social character.
 They took issue with everyone who prevented their free use of the forest—guards, gendarmes, and charcoal burners.
 Resistance to livestock seizures (in guarded areas of the forest) was the first large scale activity of the Maidens.

 Despite the efforts of Castillonnais municipal councils to defend the peasants' rights through the legal process, on May 22, 1829, the Maidens chased forest guards out of their homes with shouting and gunfire.
 They appeared again during a seizure operation, in the forest of Saint-Lary, between May 25–30, 1829.
 Twenty forest guards, having surprised six trespassing shepherds with their flocks, wanted to seize the livestock; but they quickly found themselves facing a crowd of a hundred disguised and armed countrymen who insulted them, threw stones at them, and even shot at them.
 Terrified and powerless, the guards retreated.

 In July 1829, incidents of this type multiplied and gendarme reinforcements—four brigades, two patrolling Castillonnais and Bellongue, two patrolling Saint-Gironnais—did not prevent the insurrection from spreading.
 The revolts used guerilla tactics consisting of avoiding direct engagement with the enemy in favor of skirmishes with forest guards.

 In mid-August 1829, a new attempt to seize livestock in Bellongue, close to the small village of Buzan, caused one of the largest confrontations of the year.
 On the 16th of this month, an inspector, two surveyors, and many guards and forest agents coming to mark out an area in the Buzan forest, discovered two flocks of sheep trespassing.
 Their shepherds refused to give their identity and were tied up to be sent to jail.
 Soon, many inhabitants of neighboring villages and communities, who were present during the altercation, aggressively demonstrated their discontent.
 Church bells were rung, alerting neighboring inhabitants.
 A furious army of Maidens, armed with batons, scythes and guns, intervened and freed the prisoners.
 A few days later, when the gendarmes arrived to arrest the two shepherds, a new and more menacing rebel army forced them back.